jasonumiker/kubernetes-training/README.md

 In this case we are saying we want to scale out when the average CPU utilization is greater than 50% and in when it is less than that.
 There are many options you can choose to scale on instead - the various options you can put in this file is well documented [here](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).

-Let's apply that HPA by running `kubectl apply -f probe-test-hpa.yaml`
+Let's apply that HPA by running:
+* `cd ../probe-test-app`
+* `kubectl apply -f probe-test-app-hpa.yaml`

-Now we'll generate a bunch of load against our probe-test-app by running `kubectl apply -f generate-load-replicaset.yaml`
+Now we'll generate a bunch of load against our probe-test-app by running `kubectl apply -f generate-load-app-replicaset.yaml`

 Open a new terminal and run `k9s` and you'll see the CPU go up on the probe-test-app as well as the new Pods start to appear as the HPA scales it out.